emmt/TiPi/info/array-factory.md

 both yield a version of `arr` whose elements are of generic type `float`.
-For maximum efficiency, the conversion operation is *lazzy* in the sense that the same array is returned if it alread has the requested type.
+For maximum efficiency, the conversion operation is *lazzy* in the sense that the same array is returned if it already has the requested type.

-**Warning** In a near futur, static methods like `ArrayFactory.toFloat(arr)` will be deprecated in favor of instance methods like `arr.toFloat()` which are more readable.
+**Warning:** In a near futur, static methods like `ArrayFactory.toFloat(arr)` will be deprecated in favor of instance methods like `arr.toFloat()` which are more readable.